sombreroEnPuntas/weather-widget/README.md

 - `codeclimate` static analysis prevents accumulating technical debt
 - pushing a commit triggers tests on github workflows
 - PRs get automated reviews: comments and checks from codeclimate 🤖
+- Merges to `master` branch and PRs will trigger deploys on `Vercel` envs

+## Web app

+There's a web app deployed as a [Vercel app](https://weather-widget-neon.vercel.app/), matching latest master, and envs are created for new PRs.